puiterwijk/DWF-Database-Artifacts/JSON-file-format-v2.md

 ### TEXT

 2.0: The text of the TIMELINE item, e.g. "Notified Vendor X via email".
-MANDATORY for any TIMELINE entry.

 ## NOTES